Female Autism Test

 Frequently Asked Questions

-What does this questionnaire screen for?
+What does this Female Autism Test screen for?

 How long does it take to complete?

 Completion time is approximately 2 minutes.
 It includes 10 items.
+No specialist knowledge is required — only honest reflection on your typical behavior across everyday situations.

 What topics do the items cover?